 Hosted by Credit Suisse, the day featured representatives from Goldman Sachs, Rothschild & Co, J.P.
 Morgan and the Bank of England.
 It began with a talk by guest speaker Marisa Drew, chief executive officer of Credit Suisse’s impact advisory and finance department, about the challenges she has overcome during her banking career.
 Here are some of our favourite pieces of the advice she gave to the attendees.

-The next event will be held on 21 March 2019, so don't hesitate to register your interest if you think you might like to attend.
+The next event will be held on 21 March 2019, so don't hesitate to apply if you'd like to attend.

 'Some of the most valued skills are marketing and sales skills.'

 Investment banking career tip one: embrace your differences

 The banking professionals at the event emphasised that banks actively encourage diversity, with each individual’s unique experiences bringing something positive to their role.
 Marisa firmly believes that ‘a diverse workforce is a smarter workforce’ as a combination of different backgrounds and experiences helps to create solutions to problems.
 Similarly, she thinks that the biggest misconception about banking is what you need to get into the industry.
 ‘We really are looking for people from a variety of backgrounds,’ she said.

 Although mainly referring to the range of degree subjects accepted for banking roles, Marisa also talked about the importance of diversity in terms of your hobbies and interests outside the office.
 ‘Nurture the things you’re interested in and passionate about, and you’ll be more successful in business,’ she told the attendees.

 Investment banking career tip two: there’s more to finance than number-crunching